Sean PADI Divemaster Aussie Divers Phuket

 Languages

-In the world of employing scuba diving instructors, languages spoken is a highly desirable skill.
+In the world of employing scuba diving instructors, having multiple languages is a highly desirable skill.
 It is not unusual to find some instructors with the ability to speak four, five even eight languages.

 What is starting to become a common trend are CV’s with percentages of what they can speak.
 I can speak 70% French or 50% German and so on.
 Speaking a language alone is not going to tick that box.